-It naturally forms a white, powdery substance and may be sold in powder or capsule form.
-It’s also the main active ingredient in milk of magnesia, a popular over-the-counter medication for constipation relief (6).
+It naturally forms a white, powdery substance and may be sold in powder or capsule form (6).

 This type isn’t typically used to prevent or treat magnesium deficiencies, as some studies report that it’s poorly absorbed by your digestive tract (

 Magnesium oxide may help relieve digestive complaints like heartburn and constipation.
 Given that the body doesn’t absorb it well, it isn’t a good choice for those who need to raise their magnesium levels.
 You may want to consult with a doctor before taking magnesium oxide.

 Magnesium chloride is a magnesium salt that includes chlorine — an unstable element that binds well with other elements, including sodium and magnesium, to form salts.

 People take magnesium chloride most frequently in capsule or tablet form, but it may also be an ingredient in topical products like lotions and ointments.

 Magnesium chloride is easily absorbed orally and used to treat heartburn, constipation, and low magnesium levels.
 Also, applying it topically may help relieve muscle soreness but not boost your magnesium levels.

 Magnesium lactate is the salt formed when magnesium binds with lactic acid.

 This acid is not only produced by your muscle and blood cells but also manufactured for use as a preservative and flavoring agent (11).